Riegel-Malterdingen station: History

 The Kaiserstuhl Railway was long owned by the South German Railway Company (Süddeutsche Eisenbahn-Gesellschaft) and is now operated by Südwestdeutsche Verkehrs-Aktiengesellschaft.

 At the beginning of September 2014, a large commuter parking lot was built on the eastern side of the station (in the territory of Malterdingen) for €416,000, which supplemented the existing parking lot on the west side of the station (in the territory of Riegel).
 The municipality of Malterdingen bore the full costs.

 Layout

 Riegel-Malterdingen has three platforms split between two different sections.
 Platforms No. 1 and 2 are side platforms located on the Mannheim–Karlsruhe–Basel railway of Deutsche Bahn.
 The third platform, No. 11, is located across a parking lot from the station building and serves the single track of the Südwestdeutsche Verkehrs-Aktiengesellschaft's Kaiserstuhl Railway.

 Rail services

 Riegel-Malterdingen is located on the Rhine Valley Railway from Mannheim to Basel.
 A Regional-Express service and a Regionalbahn service both run hourly.
-The Kaiserstuhl Railway also runs every hour.
+Line S5 of the Breisgau S-Bahn also runs every hour.